15 Top Things to Do in Malaga When it Rains

 Rainy days in Malaga aren’t the norm, and although I’m not a big fan of these cloudy and wet days, we need some rain in Malaga.
 In fact, it barely rains regardless of the time of the year.

-So, it’s unlikely it’ll do during your trip, but if it does, don’t worry; there are many great things to do in Malaga when it rains, and as a local, I’m going to tell them all.
+So, it’s unlikely it’ll happen during your trip, but if it does, don’t worry; there are many great things to do in Malaga when it rains, and as a local, I’m going to tell them all.

 You can visit one of the many museums, go to Malaga’s central market, visit the cathedral, pamper yourself at the spa, and more.